xiaolaba/wav_non-PCM/README.md

 1-trimmed.wav is trimmed wave file, just part of header of MP3 recording.
 /doc/, references of wave file specification.

+[main.cpp](main.cpp) is the source code for exe, should be commented enough and self-explanatory.

 ### Q&A
 ```